 Flush the disk's buffers before a snapshot

 You can create a snapshot of a persistent disk even while your apps write data to the disk.
 However, you can improve snapshot consistency if you flush the disk buffers and sync your file system before you create a snapshot.

 Pause apps or operating system processes that write data to that persistent disk.
 Then flush the disk buffers before you create the snapshot.

 To prepare your persistent disk before you take a snapshot do the following:

 - Connect to your instance using SSH.

-- Run an application flush to disk.
+- Run an app flush to disk.
 For example, MySQL has a

 FLUSHstatement.
-Use whichever tool is available for your application.
+Use whichever tool is available for your app.

-- Stop your applications from writing to your persistent disk.
+- Stop your apps from writing to your persistent disk.

-If you skip this step, only data that is successfully flushed to disk by the application is included in the snapshot.
-The application experiences this scenario as if it was a sudden power outage.
+If you skip this step, only data that's successfully flushed to disk by the app is included in the snapshot.
+The app experiences this scenario as a sudden power outage.